hds-sandbox/bulk_RNAseq_course/Notes/README.md

 ## Notes

-Folder containing textual notes for the course.
+This folder contains extra helping material for the workshop/slides.